Most Affordable Nursing Schools 2023

 Average Net Price: $14,279

 UCLA has been created to increase knowledge for the betterment of our global society.
-The primary purpose of the university is to create, disseminate, preserve and apply knowledge.
 UCLA is a world-renowned research school, dedicated to excellence in multiple disciplines.
 The faculty and student population are committed to conducting research across wide disciplines.
 UCLA has prestigious rankings from many, the U.S. News and World Report ranked UCLA #1 in Top Public Schools, #29 in Most Innovative Schools, and #10 in Nursing.

 UCLA offers a wide variety of nursing programs to the general population as well as those who are qualified nurses.
 Students can earn a BS, MS with concentrations as an advanced practice RN, and Clinical Nurse Specialist or Doctor of Nursing Practice from UCLA.
-In the Bachelor of Science in Nursing (BSN) program students will learn how to use evidence-based practices, develop critical thinking skills, and acquire leadership abilities that will enable them to promote health care quality and equity throughout their careers.
 This rigorous four-year degree prepares graduates to enter professional schools or pursue graduate studies, as well as careers in the nursing field.
-The goal of both MSN programs is to provide nurses with the knowledge and skills necessary to develop, implement, and evaluate nursing care to improve outcomes for patients.
 In the advanced practice MSN program, you’ll be prepared to go into a profession as a nurse practitioner, clinical nurse specialist, nurse-midwife, or leader in a hospital setting.
 The DNP degree program is a practice-oriented, clinical nursing program for working nurses.
 You will improve your leadership skills in the healthcare industry, engage in meaningful research that is vital for your success, and learn to tackle complex health policy issues.

 23. University of California-Irvine